 Separation Anxiety | How To Help Pets Cope

-While the COVID-19 pandemic has brought a multitude of challenges for humans, many pets have benefitted from the changes to all of our lives.
-With the rise of teleworking, virtual learning, and a lack of social engagements and travel plans, animals have had more time than ever with their pet parents.
+While the COVID-19 pandemic brought a multitude of challenges for humans, many pets benefitted from the changes to all of our lives.
+With the rise of teleworking, virtual learning, and a lack of social engagements and travel plans, animals had more time than ever with their pet parents.

-With a decrease in COVID-19 case numbers and an increase in vaccinations, we will eventually be able to safely venture out more often.
-However, our return to “normalcy” will be hard for many dogs and cats who may experience separation anxiety.
+Many people have returned to the office and started socializing more often.
+However, our return to “normalcy” can be hard for many dogs and cats who may experience separation anxiety.
 But with some planning and training, you can help your pets cope with these changes.

 What is Separation Anxiety?